datalad-handbook/book/docs/basics/101-124-procedures.rst

 - ``datalad create -c yoda <DSname>``
 - ``datalad create -c text2git <DSname>``

+.. index:: dataset procedure; apply more than one configuration
 .. find-out-more:: Applying multiple procedures

    If you want to apply several configurations at once, feel free to do so,